✓Quick Takeaways

 90% of the Money Comes From Chatting — Not Subscriptions

 This is the single biggest thing most OnlyFans earnings guides get wrong.
 Everyone talks about subscription price and sub count.
 But from managing real accounts — 90% of the money comes from chatting.
 Subscriptions get people in the door.
 Chatting is where you actually make money.
-PPV messages, tipping during conversations, customs — that's where OnlyFans income actually lives.
+PPV messages, tipping during conversations, customs, paid sexting — that's where OnlyFans income actually lives.
 Here's the breakdown:

 Notice how subscriptions drop from 60% of income for average creators to just 4% for top earners?
 Top earners figured out the game: a cheap sub gets someone in the door, then chatting and PPV do the heavy lifting.
+Track these ratios weekly with our 7 key OnlyFans metrics.
 See our tip menu pricing guide for how to structure your offers.

 | Revenue Stream | Average Creator | Top Earners (Top 1%) | Where the Money Comes From |